 CREIA Education that has been reviewed and approved by the Board of Directors.
 This list constantly changes and the courses are valid for up to a year from the approval date.
 If there is an educational provider that you are looking to be approved, but not on this list, then you must fill out and submit a Non-CREIA Sponsored Education CEC Review & Request.
-Each Continuing Education Credit will be of at least $10 per CEC unit/requested and must go under review before the member is granted the educational credits.
+Each CEC could cost up to $25 per CEC requested for review, depending on which Affiliate Category you fall in.
+If you are looking to get a CREIA Chapter event approved, please contact your local Chapter Leaders.
+Only Chapter Presidents and leaders may submit toolbox and event approvals .

 You may take any of these classes listed to obtain CECs but the member is responsible for cost/price for all education; if you are looking for pricing, please click the website link provided.
-The majority of classes are internet courses with testing because it provides an easier means of receiving education throughout the State of California.
+The majority of classes are internet courses.
 The California Real Estate Inspection Association (CREIA) does suggest that you take real-time/interactive classrooms as a means to further advance the profession.
 CREIA is in the process of looking for new educational sources that will come out to different chapters throughout the state to bring intuitive curriculum and toolboxes for our members.

-In addition to this list, We accept all educational programs, certifications and classes by ASHI and all credits received by CREIA are 100% transferrable to ICC (International Code Council) CEU/CEC(s).
+In addition to this list, We accept all educational programs, certifications and classes publicated by ASHI, ICC and BPI institute(s).
+Not their like affiliates and educational sponsors.

 The California Real Estate Inspection Association (CREIA) began in 1976 when a group of home inspectors came together to contemplate what this new and emerging profession should become.
 CREIA has grown incredibly since those early days, but still carries on the original mission.
 We have always been a group of home inspectors sharing knowledge and experience to improve the quality of home inspections, the home-buying experience, and to protect the home-buying public.